mdcallag/mdcallag.github.io/ibench-results.md

   is 2X larger for DBMS A than for DBMS B, then DBMS A uses 2X more CPU/insert.
 This value can only be compared for tests on servers with the same number of CPUs, because it is based on utilization (vmstat sy and us) not on CPU seconds.
 * dbgb - database size in GB
+* vsz, rss - VSZ and RSS in GB for database process, measured via *ps aux*
 * maxop - max response time for an insert in milliseconds
 * p50, p99 - the 50th and 99th percentile of the per-interval insert rates.
 Assume the test uses 10 second intervals and
 and ran for 10,000 seconds.
 Then there will be 1000 intervals and an average insert rate per interval.
 The rates are sorted